SammyGIS/sammygis-data-engineering_zoomcamp/README.md

 - dbt testing and documenation, all set in the yellow shcema.yml file

 ## Day 19
--  Creating VM isntance using sshs key gcreate gcp ssh key https://cloud.google.com/compute/docs/connect/create-ssh-keys we will use instruction for linux in gitbash
+- Create VM istance using ssh key  get information from: https://cloud.google.com/compute/docs/connect/create-ssh-keys
-- Go to your pc home and create an ssh  directory or use cd .ssh/ to open the created directory
+- Go to your linux or bash home on your pc home and create an ssh  directory or use cd  the command ``` mkdir .ssh/``
+- perfome what was gotten from the link in the first step
-- then go to metadata under seeting in compute engine and add the sshskey, after this then create the Vm machine
+- then go to metadata under setting in gcp compute engine and add the sshskey, copy the public activate ssh key created from follwowing the last step
+- Create a Virtual MAchine Instance
-- then go to local bash change to the pc home using (~), then connect to the system by uisng the folowing command
+- then go to local bash change to the pc home using ```cd ~```, then connect to the system by uisng the folowing command
-- ssh -i ~/.ssh/gcpb sammygis@35.194.88.53 (external ip address of the VM)
+-  ```ssh -i ~/.ssh/gcpb sammygis@35.194.88.53``` (external ip address of the VM)
 - Install Anaconda on the WM
+  Download anaconda for linux and use bash to install it
-- Create an easy activation config file that you can ssh into
+- Create an easy activation config file that you can ssh into the isntances easily
 - Update linux - sudo apt-get update
 - Install docker - sudo apt install docker.io
     sudo groupadd docker